TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Rebase.rst

 **Do it:**

-Load your patch in the browser, click on "Rebase" and then "Rebase on top of the master branch".
+Load your patch in the browser, click on "Rebase" and then "Rebase on top of the main branch".